moaziat/moaziat/README.md

 I have experiences with numerical schemes, numerical solvers for physics simulations.
 Python, Julia, Linux & some fortran for fun.

-Wait for the NebulArakawa project release in the next two months, introducing a new way to numerically simulate domains in cylindrical geometries!!
+Wait for the NebulArakawa project release in the next two months, introducing a new way to numerically compute a Jacobian in cylindrical geometries!!
 It's fire.
 -->